 This enables the DevOps engineer to implement different Jenkinsfile for different branches of the same projects.

 It automatically discovers, manages, and executes the pipelines for branches that contain a Jenkinsfile in source control.

-Final takeaway: Importance of Jenkins interview questions for DevOps
+Final takeaway: Importance of Jenkins interview questions and answers for DevOps engineer

 Jenkins is a versatile tool for controlling the Development side of the DevOps from the start, that is to build, test, and deploy.
 As seen above the Jenkins pipeline can manage and execute any number of branches of the same project and multiple continuous delivery platforms.
 Jenkins can support automated testing which provides faster delivery, automated code delivery without human intervention, and saving money and time.
 Jenkins plays a major role in any DevOps interview.
 Many interview questions about Jenkins are asked in the DevOps, because of its importance.

 These are some of the interview questions on Jenkins.
 If you want to know more and explore more then register with StarAgile as we offer online interactive DevOps training .